yaapu/FrskyTelemetryScript/README.md

 When the cell voltage reaches the second battery level it will trigger a second vocal alert and the cell voltage will start blinking.
 If the battery reaches the failsafe level (it must be configured in mission planner) the script will display "batt failsafe" on the hud and play a vocal alert every n seconds (period can be configured from the menu).

-It is possible to configure a timer that will trigger a vocal alert every n minutes of flight time.
+It's also possible to configure a timer that will trigger a vocal alert every n minutes of flight time.

 The script also support a "vocal fence" feature by setting a minimun altitude, a maximum altitude and a maximum distance alert.
 When the vehicle moves outside of the fence the script will play a vocal alert every n seconds.